Frequently Asked Questions about Chameleons

 Regular spraying is the only answer.
 Spraying should be long enough to allow water to run off the leaves like a rainstorm.
 And several times a day.
 Dehydration in a chameleon in a pet shop is hard to detect.

 Don’t assume that a water bowl is the only source.
-One pet shop in South Africa was threatened with prosecution by ignorant Nature Conservation inspectors who insisted that water was available 24/7.
+Ignorant Nature Conservation inspectors threatened one pet shop in South Africa with prosecution because they insisted that water was available in a bowl 24/7.

 b) What food does it eat?